syedgalib4/BlueWisdom_Chatbot/README.md

 - Paste your Google Gemini API key into the input field at the top of the page.

 -> Start Chatting:
-Once the model is initialized, you can start your conversation with NexusAI!
+Once the model is initialized, you can start your conversation with BlueWisdom!

 📂 File Structure
 .